datakind/student-success-tool/src/student_success_tool/reporting/template/model-card-TEMPLATE.md

 - **Feature Development**
     - We then proceeded with feature engineering, which involved transforming raw data into meaningful representations by applying semantic abstractions, aggregating at varying levels of term, course, or section analysis, and comparing values cumulatively over time.
     - Stakeholder collaboration was also essential to our feature engineering effort, ensuring domain and use-case knowledge shaped the development of insightful features.
-    - Then, our next step was feature selection, applying the following processing:
+    - Then, our next step was feature selection, applying the following processing below.
         - Collinearity Threshold
             - Threshold Applied: Removed features with VIF greater than {collinearity_threshold} were removed to reduce multicollinearity and improve model stability.
             - Explanation: Variance Inflation Factor (VIF) measures how much a feature is linearly correlated with other features.
 A VIF of 1 would imply no multicollinearity, while a VIF of 10 indicates high collinearity, meaning the feature's information is largely redundant.